COMPUTATIONAL THINKING AND SUSTAINABILITY TO IMPROVE THE PREPARATION OF OUR STUDENTS

 Location: Online Conference

-Keywords: Computational thinking, cross-curricular competence, digital competence, STEAM, technology, learning.
+Keywords: Computational thinking, sustainability, cross-curricular competence, digital competence, STEAM, technology, learning.